Preparing dreams for GII.

-I washed all pillowcases, I can sew around 100 dolls with them, and I put the dreams to breath under the sun.
+I washed all pillowcases.
+I can sew around 100 dolls with them.
+I always put the dreams to breath under the sun.

 This lovely lady Angela is the generous soul who gave us these pillows and lovely Jessica put them away at Jacksons Lane.

 We now have enough dreams for the next months, thank you!

 Jennifer gave me five pillows with loads of dreams.

 I put all the dreams in the sun and made 24 dolls with the pillow cases.

 We are flying this Saturday to make dolls in Lisbon.